 - Slice the peeled bananas into discs 1/4-inch thick (6 mm).

 - Place your banana slices on a baking tray lined with a piece of parchment paper.

 - Place your bananas in the freezer for 2 hours.

 - Move frozen slices to an airtight container or freezer bag for long-term storage.

 - Frozen bananas will keep for up to 3 months.

 That’s all you need to know to safely freeze bananas.
-There are plenty of great banana recipes that work well with frozen bananas, including acai bowls and banana muffins.
-Have fun experimenting with frozen bananas in things like a smoothie recipe.
+There are plenty of great banana recipes that work well with frozen bananas.
+My favorite is making acai bowls—just blend the frozen bananas into your acai base.